For prospective subscribers:

 We will never share with a third party personally identifying information provided to us by our subscribers.
 Credit-card information is not collected nor stored by Grant Spy; it is directly submitted to and processed by our merchant account provider via secure servers.

-We don't display an e-mail address because, unfortunately, it's virtually impossible to do so without it being picked up by spammers.
-We don't display a telelphone number because we have found that it's actually quicker and easier to reply to your questions via e-mail, since they usually require a bit of research.
+We don't display an email address because, unfortunately, it's virtually impossible to do so without it being picked up by spammers.
+We don't display a telelphone number because we have found that it's actually quicker and easier to reply to your questions via email, since they usually require a bit of research.
 Please use the form on our help page to contact us initially, and we'll be happy to provide you with our telephone number if necessary.

-No, just a web browser and an e-mail client.
+No, just a web browser and an email client.

 Because you get what you pay for.
 Don't make the mistake of thinking that, just because grants are "free money", everything associated with them should be free.
 It's true there are plenty of free sources of information on the internet, but most of them are long on good intentions and short on resources.
 Their content tends to be poorly organized, incomplete, and out of date.
 If you're serious about getting grant funding, you can't afford to rely on free sources.

-Go to My folder (login if necessary) and click My profile.
+Go to My folder (log in, if necessary) and click My profile.
 Update your information.

 Log in to the website with your user name and password.
 Click 'My folder', then 'Cancel subscription', and follow the instructions.
 Only requests submitted in this way will be processed.
 This process is necessary to accurately identify the subscription to be cancelled, and to ensure that the request comes from a legitimate user.
+If you don't know your password, use this form to have it sent to your email addess.

 Information about your expiration date can be found in your folder.
 We'll also notify you by email well in advance.
 If your subscription is currently active, go to your folder, click Renew subscription, and follow the instructions.
 If your subscription has expired, log in with your current email address and password and follow the instructions.
+If you intend to mail a check or purchase order, please generate a new invoice to ensure that you have our correct address.

 When we include a grant which is past its deadline, it is because there is a good chance that the grant will be offered again at some time in the future.
 Many grants are offered annually, semi-annually, or quarterly, so don't give up just because the current deadline has passed.
 If the grant looks like a good fit for you, contact the funder directly to find out if and when the grant will be available again.